drshahizan/courses/short/eda.md

    - Time series analysis and forecasting
    - Introduction to Natural Language Processing (NLP) for text analysis

+9. EDA Projects
+   - Overview of the EDA project
+   - Defining the problem statement and objectives
+   - Data cleaning and preprocessing for the project
+   - Exploratory data analysis techniques applied to the project
+   - Data visualization for extracting insights from the project data
+   - Drawing conclusions and presenting findings from the project

 ## Prerequisites:
 - Basic understanding of programming concepts
 - Familiarity with Python programming language is recommended but not mandatory